Susan Aglukark: This Child

 This Child, released in 1995, became her breakthrough album.
 The first single from that album, "O Siem", went to number one on the Canadian adult contemporary and country charts that year, making Aglukark the first Inuk performer to have a Top 40 hit.
 "Hina Na Ho (Celebration)" and "Breakin' Down" became hit singles as well.
 The album was eventually certified triple platinum (300,000 copies sold) in Canada.

 Unsung Heroes

-In 2000, Aglukark released Unsung Heroes, which spawned another pop hit with "One Turn Deserves Another."
+In 1999, Aglukark released Unsung Heroes, which spawned another pop hit with "One Turn Deserves Another."
 This album also included "Turn of the Century," a song about the creation of Nunavut.
-In 2004, she released Big Feeling.
+In 2003, she released Big Feeling.

 She sometimes deals with painful subjects in her songs.
 "Kathy" is about her niece who died by suicide, and "Still Running" is about the trauma of sexual abuse.
 Aglukark has also recorded a version of "Amazing Grace" in Inuktitut.

 Her song "Never Be the Same" was featured on Dawson's Creek in Episode No. 3–14 ("Valentine's Day Massacre"), as well as her song "One Turn Deserves Another" in Episode No. 3–15 ("Crime And Punishment").

-Aglukark's second holiday album, Dreaming of Home, was released on 5 November 2013.
+Aglukark's second holiday album, Dreaming of Home, was released in 2013.

 She currently resides in Oakville, Ontario.